tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 ------------------

-## Settings
+## Dashboard
-* Check version number in 'About' page
+- Check 2 version numbers in 'About' page (links.html)
-* Check layout of buttons, check-boxes, and links in each tab
+- Check layout of buttons, check-boxes, and links in each tab
-* Test that all (i)nfo buttons lead to correct FAQ pages in each tab
+- Test that all (i)nfo buttons lead to correct FAQ pages in each tab
+- On settings tab (options.html) check that when clicking or hiding are disabled, then all of their sub-items are also disabled
-* Test import/export/clear ads functions
+- Test import/export/clear ads functions

 ------------------